saltyorg/docs/docs/reference/rclone-manual.md

 ### Step 5: Generate a random prefix

-[Type this at a commadn prompt on your server]
+[Type this at a command prompt on your server]

 ```
 prefix=$(head /dev/urandom | tr -dc a-z | head -c10 ;) && echo $prefix